dotnet/docs/docs/architecture/cloud-native/rest-grpc.md

 ## Looking ahead

-Looking ahead, gRPC could well play a major role in dethroning the dominance of REST for cloud-native systems.
+Looking ahead, gRPC could will continue to gain traction for cloud-native systems.
 The performance benefits and ease of development are compelling.
 However, REST will still most likely be around for a long time.
 It excels for publicly exposed APIs and for backward compatibility reasons.

 >[!div class="step-by-step"]
 >[Previous](service-to-service-communication.md)